choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 ### Remediation

 Here's a full working example of a check that includes remediation and the ability to stop checks from happening for a time.
-The Puppet defined type `choria::health_check` can be used to create this.
+The Puppet defined type `choria::scout_check` can be used to create this.

 ```yaml
 name: check_httpd